 On your walls, White Dove is bright and luxurious.

-White Dove is a great white to paint your walls if you aren’t sure what white to pick.
+White Dove can be a great white to paint your walls if you are not sure what white to pick.
 It’s barely-there warm undertones in a neutral gray make it a friendly option for a variety of styles and accent colors.

 On trim, White Dove is clean but not overly crisp.

 Some trim paint colors, such as Sherwin William’s Extra White, are cool and stark feeling.
-White Dove won’t present that way.
+White Dove won’t show up that way.

 Painted in a semi-gloss sheen, White Dove will be bright and will look perfectly white, and will be a perfect compliment to warm wall paint colors.